Using translation sets

 Translations

-Once you have value sets defined, you can use them to create individual translations, which map a value in the first value set to a value in a second value set.
+Once you have value sets defined, you can use them to create individual translations.
+A translation maps a value in the first value set to a value in the second value set.
 One or more translations make up a translation set.

 To explain translation mappings, let’s say your connection stores an address value like Wisconsin, but your system stores those as the abbreviated WI.
 A translation can resolve the Wisconsin instances in a payload to the value you use instead.